jim4067/jim4067/README.md

 - 💻 interested in cli apps, full stack web development and blockchain technology.
 - ✨ spending my free time volunteering at mentorspace - UNESCO club that teches young kids about robotics.
-- 📖 My hobbies include reading(manga, graphic novels, YA novels or anything that text cause i'll probably read it) and watching a lot of anime .
+- 📖 My hobbies include reading and watching a lot of anime .
 - 🌱 learning about blockchain development using the substrate framework.
 - ✉️ reach out to me on [jimmyimpulse(at)outlook(dot)com](mailto:jimmyimpulse@outlook.com) about new opportunities.
 I am always happy to learn new things.